chromaui/learnstorybook.com/content/vue/en/screen.md

 </script>
 ```

-We also change the `App` component to render the `InboxScreen` (eventually we would use a router to choose the correct screen, but let's not worry about that here):
+We also change the `App` component to render the `InboxScreen` component (eventually we would use a router to choose the correct screen, but let's not worry about that here):

 ```html
 <template>